zach-howard/Incident-Management-Support-Environment/README.md

 ## What Is This

-This document presents a comprehensive strategy for improving how IT support teams handle incidents—focusing on reducing downtime, streamlining workflows, implementing automation, and aligning with ITIL best practices.
+This document presents a comprehensive strategy for improving how IT support teams manage incidents, with a focus on reducing downtime, streamlining workflows, implementing automation, and aligning with ITIL best practices.

 ## Who Should Use This